qazwsx92284/aws-ccp-note/ccp_note.md

 - leverage AWS internal (private ) network
 - 2 anycast IP are created and traffic is sent thru edge locations

+# Amazon SQS (Simple Queue Service)
+- fully managed service, serverless
+- used to decouple app
+- default retention of messages: 4days, max 14 days
+- messages are deleted after they're read by consumers
+- consumers share the work ot read messages and scale horizontally
+- FIFO Queue: messages are processed in order by the consumer

+# Amazon SNS
+- event publishers only sends message to one SNS topic
+- event subscribers listen to the SNS topic notifications
+- each subscriber to the topic will get all the messages

 ---

-AWS SNS vs SQS key feature differences
+## AWS SNS vs SQS key feature differences
 There are some key distinctions between SNS and SQS:

 SNS supports A2A and A2P communication, while SQS supports only A2A communication.

 SNS is a pub/sub system, while SQS is a queueing system.
-You'd typically use SNS to send the same message to multiple consumers via topics.
-In comparison, in most scenarios, each message in an SQS queue is processed by only one consumer.
+You'd typically use **SNS** to send the same message **to multiple consumers via topics**.
+In comparison, in most scenarios, each message in an **SQS** queue is processed **by only one consumer**.

-With SQS, messages are delivered through a long polling (pull) mechanism, while SNS uses a push mechanism to immediately deliver messages to subscribed endpoints.
+With **SQS**, messages are delivered through **a long polling (pull) mechanism**, while **SNS** uses a **push mechanism** to immediately deliver messages to subscribed endpoints.

-SNS is typically used for applications that need realtime notifications, while SQS is more suited for message processing use cases.
+**SNS** is typically used for applications that need realtime **notifications**, while **SQS** is more suited for **message processing use cases**.

-SNS does not persist messages - it delivers them to subscribers that are present, and then deletes them.
-In comparison, SQS can persist messages (from 1 minute to 14 days).
+**SNS does not persist messages** - it delivers them to subscribers that are present, and then deletes them.
+In comparison, **SQS can persist messages (from 1 minute to 14 days).**

+---

+# Amazon Kinesis
+- real time big data streaming
+- managed service to collect, process, and analyze real-time streaming data at any scale

+## Kinesis Types (Not CCP scopes but good to know)
+1. kinesis data streams
+2. kinesis data firehose
+3. kinesis data anlytics
+4. kinesis video streams

+# Amazon MQ
+- managed message broker service for RabbitMQ and AciveMQ in the cloud (MQTT, AMQP.. protocols)
+- doesn't scale as much as SQS/SNS
+- runs on servers, can run in multi AZ with failover
+- has both queue feature (SQS) and topic features (SNS)

+# Amazon CloudWatch Metrics
+- CloudWatch provides metrics for **every** services in AWS

+## Amazon CloudWatch Alarms
+- trigger notifications for any metric
+- alarms actions: auto scaling, EC2 actions, SNS notifications
+- ex. create a billing alarm on CloudWatch Billing metric

+## Amazon CloudWatch Logs
+- can collect log from Elastic Beanstalk, ECS, Lambda, CloudTrail, CloudWatch log agents, Route53

+### CloudWatch Logs for EC2
+- by default, no logs from EC2 goes to CloudWatch
+- need to run CloudWatch agent on EC2 to push log files
+- CloudWatch log agent can be setup on-premises too

+## Amazon EventBridge (=CloudWatch Events) : serverless event bus that ingests data from your own apps, SaaS apps, and AWS services and routes that data to targets.
+- schedule: cron job
+- event pattern
+- trigger lambda functions, send SQS/SNS messages

+# AWS CloudTrail
+- provides governance, compliance and audit for you AWS account
+- enabled by default
+- get an **history of events/API calls** **made within account** by console SDK, SLI, AWS Services
+- trail can be appliced to All regions (default), or a single region
+- can put logs from CloudTrail into CloudWatch Logs or S3
+- **if resouces is deleted in AWS, investigate CloudTrail first...**

+## CloudTrail Insights
+- automated analysis of your CloudTrail Events

+# AWS X-Ray
+- AWS X-Ray helps you debug and analyze your microservices applications with request tracing so you can find the root cause of issues and performance

+# AWS CodeGuru
+- ML-powered service
+- automated code reviews and app performance recommendations
+- provides two functionailities
+  1. CodeGuru Reviewer: automated code reviews for static code analysis (development)
+  2. CodeGuru Profiler: visibility/recommendations about app performance during runtime(production)
+- coding: CodeGuru Reviewer. supports java, python. identify critical issue, vulnerabilities, bugs. umm like sonarqube
+- Build&Test, Deploy, Measure: CodeGuru Profiler

+# AWS Health Dashboard
+- Service Health Dashboard
+- Account health dashboard